balenaltd/handbook/Setting-up-the-Development-Environment.md

 You should be able to do this from your host machine.
 For OSX, [Postico](https://eggerapps.at/postico/) is a great little Application.
 The DB you'll be most interested in is `resin` (where user, application, device, etc. tables are held).

+# S3 (Minio Server)

+The Image Maker uses the included Minio S3 server by default, and no longer uses the filesystem for local image storage.
+You can import new slug images using the `import-images` tool (see the 'Devices' page [here](https://github.com/resin-io/hq/wiki/Devices)) which will then import them into the Minio server.

+To inspect the contents of the server, you can login to it using your browser:

+    Host: s3.resindev.io
+    User: abcdef1234
+    Password: 1234567890

 # Connecting to the dashboard

 Once startup has completed, you should be able to see a local copy of the Resin.io dashboard.
 Simply navigate to https://dashboard.resindev.io/ on your host machine.